bdemers/esp32-fake-light/README.md

 # then run
 wifi -ssid <your-ssid> -pass <your-pass>'

-# additinally you should probably set:
+# additionally you should probably set:
 hostname <your-hostname>

 # set a unique mdns service name